 The location of these apartments is where the river splits, some boats go left and others go right.

 Nighttime Long Exposure

 This is not a daytime photo either.
 You’ll need to arrive around sunset and begin photographing during the blue hour.
 Choose your composition with care.
 You won’t want to move your camera at all for around one hour.

-Expose for 30 seconds each time, and aim to capture multiple boats during a sequence of perhaps 100 photos.
+Expose for 30 seconds each time and aim to capture multiple boats during a sequence of around 100 photos.
 Finally, these light trails need to be merged together and layered on top of each other using post-processing.

-Tokyo contains several green spaces worth visiting, with places like Ueno and Harajuku offering good alternatives to this.
+Tokyo contains several green spaces worth visiting, with places like Ueno and Harajuku offering good alternatives to the big city.
 The Hamarikyu gardens are especially beautiful though.

 They can be accessed by riverboat from Asakusa, or you can use the subway and make the short walk to them.
 The gardens contain lots of paths canopied by the trees and some nice ponds.
 You’ll be able to juxtapose some of the more modern city buildings against the green space of this park.